-Hospice and Palliative care improve the quality of life of the terminally ill patient.
-It includes pain management, depression management, Social engagement, spiritual activities, management of symptoms which help to improve the quality of life but do not attempt to cure the terminal illness.
+Hospice and Palliative care improves the quality of life of terminally ill patients.
+This includes pain management, depression management, social engagement, spiritual activities, and management of symptoms which help to improve the quality of life but do not attempt to cure the terminal illness.

-Hospice and Palliative care does not tend to increase the lifespan or cure the terminal illness.
-It helps patients to die with the least pain and emotional distress.
-Hospice care also helps families to handle the stress of loss of loved ones.
+Hospice and Palliative care do not tend to increase lifespan or cure a terminal illness.
+It helps patients die with the least pain and emotional distress.
+Hospice care also helps families handle the stress of the loss of a loved one.

 Following are Public health changes to provide End of Life Care

-Percentage of terminally ill patients who utilize Hospice or Palliative care in the USA is lower than in many developed countries.
-In the last few years, Hospice services have been evolved as Home-based care, Inpatient care, Hospital-based care, and based in Assisted Living, Nursing home and independent senior living.
-Medicare and Medicaid cover Hospice and Palliative care expenses.
+The percentage of terminally ill patients who utilize Hospice or Palliative care in the USA is lower than in many developed countries.
+In the last few years, Hospice services have evolved as Home-based care, inpatient care, hospital-based care, Assisted Living, Nursing home and independent senior living.
+Medicare and Medicaid cover hospice and palliative care expenses.

-Another challenge of public health is the effectiveness of Hospice care.
-Following questions have to answer to check the effectiveness of Hospice and Palliative care.
+Another challenge of public health is the effectiveness of hospice care.
+The following questions have to be answered to check the effectiveness of hospice and palliative care.

-- Does palliative care is adequate to minimize the pain of the patient?
+- Is palliative care adequate to minimize the pain of the patient?

-- Does Hospice care reduces the mental stress and improve emotional state of the patient.
+- Does Hospice care reduce mental stress and improve the emotional state of the patient?

 Does Hospice care effectively reduce the mental stress of the family members due to the loss of a loved one?

-Hospice care in Dallas is easily accessible as it is available in the form of home-based care, Hospital-based care, Inpatient hospice based and based in other institutions like senior living, Nursing homes and Assisted Living.
+Hospice care in Dallas is easily accessible as it is available in the form of home-based care, Hospital-based care, Inpatient hospice based and other institutions like senior living, nursing homes and Assisted Living.